ivoa/cosmopterix/docker/pgsql/README.md

 ```

 The entry point script checks for a `/database.config` script file
 at startup.
-If the config file is found it is run using the bash shell
+If the config file is found it is executed using the
-`source` command.
+bash `source` command.

-This can be used to set some environment variables at the begining
+This provides a method for setting environment variables at the
+begining of the initialization process which can then be used  by
-to be uused by the rest of the entrypoint script.
+the rest of the entrypoint script.

 * The entry point script uses `adminuser` and `adminpass` environment
 variables to configure the server admin account.